wafibismail/exploring-csharp/games/README.md

 Digital prototypes adds the ability to see how the game feels

-# PAUSED AT PAGE 816 - START OF IMPLEMENTING MOUSECLICKS, PROSPECTOR CODE
+# PAUSED AT PAGE 829 - IMPLEMENTING FLOATING SCORE IN PROSPECTOR SOLITAIRE

 #### Other Books